oskarrough/torstenmosumgaard.dk/README.md

 ### Deploying

-The `mainr` branch is automatically deployed via netlify.com to https://torstenmosumgaard.dk.
+The `main` branch is automatically deployed via netlify.com to https://torstenmosumgaard.dk.